nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 1. Repeat the previous Step, but for your Second AKS Cluster:

-   Using the Nginx4Azure Azure Console, create a new Nginx config file called `/etc/nginx/conf.d/nic2-dashboard-upstreams.conf`.
+   Using the Nginx4Azure Console, create a new Nginx config file called `/etc/nginx/conf.d/nic2-dashboard-upstreams.conf`.
 You can use the example provided, just edit the Node Names to match your cluster:

    ```nginx
    # Nginx 4 Azure to NIC, AKS Node for Upstreams